What to watch during Biden's 1st big speech to Congress - WTMJ

 History will be made there when, for the first time, two women will form the backdrop for a presidential address to Congress.

 Pelosi will return to her seat on the rostrum.
-Joining her will be another California Democrat — Vice President Kamala Harris in her role as president of the Senate.
+Joining her will be another California Democrat — Harris in her role as president of the Senate.
 Harris is the first woman, Black person and Indian American to be vice president.

 WHICH REPUBLICAN DELIVERS A REBUTTAL TO BIDEN?